Lemon Blueberry Muffins (Wholesome + One-Bowl)

-Lemon Blueberry Muffins are light, tender, and delicious, made with whole wheat flour and bursting with fresh lemon and juicy blueberries for a wholesome breakfast or snack!
+Lemon Blueberry Muffins are wholesome, tender, and delicious, made with whole wheat flour and bursting with fresh lemon and juicy blueberries for a wholesome breakfast or snack!

 Ingredients

-The ingredients for these Lemon Blueberry Muffins are pretty standard and straightforward.
-Here are a few noteworthy comments about a few of them:
+The ingredients for these Lemon Blueberry Muffins are pretty simple and standard:

-• Whole Wheat Pastry Flour.
-This is one of my favorite pantry staples when it comes to making baked goods more healthy.
-Whole wheat pastry flour is 100% whole wheat, but it lends baked goods a lighter taste and texture than regular whole wheat flour (more akin to baking with all-purpose white flour).
+• Flour.
+I prefer making this Lemon Blueberry Muffin recipe with whole wheat pastry flour, one of my favorite pantry staples when it comes to making baked goods more healthy.
+It's 100% whole wheat, but it lends baked goods a lighter taste and texture than regular whole wheat flour, more akin to baking with all-purpose white flour.
 That being said, you may substitute all-purpose flour in this recipe if you prefer.
-In the comments, others have also reported success making these muffins using regular whole wheat flour.
-However, I haven't tried doing so and it's possible that such muffins may turn out a bit denser, heavier, and more wheat-y tasting.
+(In the comments, others have also reported success making these muffins using regular whole wheat flour.
+However, I haven't tried doing so and it's possible that such muffins may turn out a bit denser, heavier, and more wheat-y tasting.)

 • Butter.
-These muffins rely on softened butter instead of oil.
+At room temperature.
+These muffins rely on butter instead of oil for a technique called reverse creaming, which blends the butter into the dry ingredients before adding the wet ingredients.
 As a result, the batter is decidedly thick and the muffins are soft and tender yet sturdy.
-I typically use unsalted, but salted will work just fine if that's all you've got.
+I typically use unsalted butter, but salted will work just fine if that's all you've got.

 • Blueberries.
 Fresh blueberries are great, but you can use frozen blueberries just as well.
-Just be sure not to thaw them first so that they don't get mushy and break up when you stir them in.
+Just be sure not to thaw them first so that they don't get mushy and break up/turn the batter gray when you stir them in.

 How to Make Lemon Blueberry Muffins

-This recipe is quick and easy to make and, best of all, it dirties just one bowl!
+This Lemon Blueberry Muffin recipe is quick and easy to make and, best of all, it dirties just one bowl!

 1. Whisk together the dry ingredients.